-- Dark Chocolate – 60% + dark chocolate and unsweetened cocoa powder deliver rich chocolate flavor without being too sweet.
+- chocolate – 60% or more dark chocolate and unsweetened cocoa powder deliver rich chocolate flavor without being too sweet.
 Can’t find dark chocolate chunks or chips?
 Pick up a good quality chocolate bar from the sweets aisle instead.

-- Cocoa Chili Dry Rub – based on my favorite all-purpose Homemade Pork Rub Seasoning Blend this version swaps ancho chili powder for dried mustard and adds unsweetened cocoa powder, finely ground coffee, a dash of cinnamon and smoky cumin.
+- Cocoa chili dry rub – based on my favorite all-purpose pork rub seasoning This version swaps ancho chili powder for dried mustard and adds unsweetened cocoa powder, finely ground coffee, a dash of cinnamon and smoky cumin.

-- Quick Pickled Red Onions and Radishes – a version of Quick Pickled Red Onions with sliced radishes and dried oregano.
+- Quick Pickled red onions and radishes – a version of quick pickled onions with sliced radishes and dried oregano.

 Step by Step Instructions